Late-time HST and JWST Observations of GRB 221009A: Evidence for a Break in the Light Curve at 50 Days: Discussion

 We fit three afterglow decay models to our data: (1) a single power law plus supernova,

 (2) a broken power-law plus supernova,

 and (3) a broken power-law plus supernova plus constant source

 where $t$ is the time in days, $S_{SN}$ is the flux scaling of SN\,1998bw, $F_{SN\,1998bw}$ is the flux of SN\,1998bw, $t_{brk}$ is the break time in days, $F_{t_{brk}}$ is the flux at time $t = t_{brk}$, $\alpha_1$ is the pre-break (or only) slope, $\alpha_2$ is the post-break slope, $s$ is the smoothing parameter, and $F_{c}$ is the flux of the constant source.
 While we are unable to fit for the smoothing parameter with our data set, because the physical processes governing the two slopes is the same, we expect a relatively smooth transition.
-We elect to use $s=3$.
+We elect to use $s=3$, however our results are not significantly sensitive to this choice.

 For the SN component, we assume a SN 1998bw light curve with allowance for time stretching.
 We start with the host-extinction corrected BVRI (rest-frame) data from \cite{Clocchiatti2011} and attach a $f_{\lambda}\propto \lambda^{-4}$ blackbody tail redward to estimate $f_{\lambda}$.
 We then K-correct the SN\,1998bw $f_{\lambda}$ to the distance of GRB\,221009A and calculate light curves in each of the filters of interest.